Skip to Content

 Remember: Git is a code repository system, while GitHub is a cloud application for managing projects that use Git for their repository.
 You cannot blindly follow instructions that you find on the web for doing something in Git without understanding how it will interact with GitHub!
 Git does not care if there is a central “official” repository, but GitHub does (and it is the central, official repository).

 Git’s homepage has a subtitle, “local branching on the cheap” – and this is true, but you must know what “local” means.
 When you use “git clone” to make a copy of your GitHub repository, it really does clone the repository.
 Not only does it set you up a workspace of visible files, but it also downloads the entire repository history.
 You now have a local repository – and this is what Git treats as “local”.
-This repo is in a directory “.git” under the root directory of your workspace (which is usually “hidden” because the directory listing command ls hides names beginning with dot unless you provide the -a option).
+This repo is in the directory “.git” under the root directory of your workspace (which is usually “hidden” because the directory listing command ls hides names beginning with dot unless you provide the -a option).

 Thus, if you use Git commands to create, manage, and delete branches, this is happening on your local Git repo, not on GitHub.
 You can, with the right options and command sequences, push these branches to GitHub, but you need to know what you are doing.